 Church Wardens

-Two people elected re present the congregation
+Two people elected represent the congregation.
+Currently:

 Tish Mousell ccww.churchwarden1@gmail.com